Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

 #> 12            sand 0.920 0.050 0.033
 ```

-Now that we have created a function that creates values in the texture triangle to texture fractions, we can go further and even estimate what is the uncertainty of estimating each texture fraction based on the class.
+Now that we have created a function that converts values in the texture triangle to texture fractions, we can go further and even estimate the uncertainty of estimating each texture fraction based on the class.
 For this we can use simulations i.e. randomly sample 100 points within some texture class and then derive standard deviations for each texture fraction.
-Note that, although this sounds as a complicated operation, we can run this in two lines of code.
+Note that, although this sounds like a complicated operation, we can run this in two lines of code.
 For example to estimate uncertainty of converting the class ''Cl'' (clay) to texture fractions we can simulate 100 random points the class polygon using the ''spsample'' function from the sp package [@Bivand2013Springer]:

 ```r